 - Can replace oil with peanut butter

-- Freezes amazingly and taste awesome out of the freezer!
+- Freezes amazingly and tastes awesome out of the freezer!

 - For savoury muffins, use olive oil instead of butter or coconut oil